JourdonLynch/Pens_and_Printers.py/README.md

 # Metric:

-   To track the effectiveness of sales methods, the revenue week-over-week metric was chosen.
-Revenue was grouped by weeks since product launch and sales method before summing the total for each week using the sum() function.
-After this, the unstack() function was used to pivot the data frame based on the sales_method column and return a dataframe with sales method as columns and weeks since launch as rows.
-The pct_change() function was then used to return the percent change of revenue week-over-week as a decimal.
-A consistently positive week-over-week metric, along with tracking total revenue over each week during the test period, will indicate which sales method is most effective.
-Results for the most recent week can be used as a basis moving forward.
-In week six email, call, and email + call recorded revenue week-over-week values of -68.50%, -47.08% and -12.63% respectively.
+   To evaluate the effectiveness of each sales method, a week-over-week revenue metric was developed.
+Revenue was grouped by weeks since product launch and by sales method, then aggregated using the sum() function.
+The unstack() function was subsequently applied to pivot the dataset, producing a dataframe with sales methods as columns and weeks since launch as rows.
+Week-over-week percentage changes in revenue were then calculated using the pct_change() function.
+A consistently positive week-over-week trend, alongside total weekly revenue during the test period, serves as an indicator of sales method effectiveness.
+The most recent performance provides a basis for future strategy.
+In week six, the email, call, and email + call methods recorded week-over-week revenue changes of −68.50%, −47.08%, and −12.63%, respectively.

 # Recommendations: